appcelerator-forks/m1ga.language-tss/README.md

 # TSS language support in Atom

 Adds syntax highlighting and completions to Titanium Alloy TSS files in Atom.
-CSS language package was used to create the TSS grammer files
+CSS language package was used to create the TSS grammer files.

+Please contribute!